 3. Relatable Content: Fun, meaningful, and engaging content that connects with your target clients/customers.

 Drum roll please.
-Are you ready for the bronze, silver and gold medal winners in The Top 17 Website Copy Errors You Don’t Know You’re Making and How to Fix Them?
+Are you ready for the bronze, silver and gold medal winners in The Top 17 Most Common Writing Mistakes to Avoid?
 Here are the top 3 most common writing mistakes to avoid on websites and blogs, as discovered in a random sample of small and mid-level businesses, conducted by PHraseD, LLC .
 Once you've mastered these errors and have removed them from your website, then you're ready to move on to writing to increase your online sales.
 Now, let's get back to the top 3 errors.
 Coming in at #3 we have:

 #3 No/Insufficient Product Description

-I was alarmed to realize how many business owners didn’t use product descriptions to sell their product and/or service.
+I was alarmed to realize how many business owners didn’t use product descriptions to sell their products and/or services.
 Think about it this way.
 You’re fortunate enough to get a visitor to your site, out of all the potential sites out there, and when they arrive they find … a picture and maybe three to four words (normally the name of the item).

 1. If possible, try to use high quality images instead of stock images.
 If you do use stock images, try to make sure they match your target demographic.

 2. Touch, feel and interact with the product you’re selling and try to describe it through the eyes of your customers.
 If you’re one of my drop shipping friends, try to add as much information as you can on the product or item and then describe it in your own words.
-Do not just copy and paste information from the originating producer.
-That’s plagiarism, and can get you in a world of legal trouble, so don’t do it, but it is also ineffective at grabbing the attention of potential customers.
+Do not just copy and paste information from the person who made the product.
+That’s plagiarism, and can get you in a world of legal trouble, so don’t do it, but it also does not work to grab the attention of potential customers.

 3. Speak directly to your target audience with the words you choose.
 Tell them how they can use the product or how it can be used to better their life.